Yuriysteam/yuriysteam.github.io/_posts/2018-12-14-Project-goal-template.md

 ---
 layout: post
-title: "Before starting a project"
+title: "Before Starting a Project"
 date: 2018-12-14 00:00:00
 description: "A template to prepare for the next design challenge"
 categories: Design